nextgis/docs_ngweb/source/admin_tasks.rst

 Web Map Settings
 ----------------

-Using the control panel administrator can set a number of general settings for all web maps in NextGIS Web:
+Using the control panel administrator can set a number of general settings for all Web Maps in NextGIS Web:

 * Identification popup
 * Measurement parameters